Santa Monica Pier

 • price 1 of 4

-Step out of the sun and take in a bit of California history in a restored 1894 house.
-Though the house itself—devoted to the Victorian period—is worth a look, rotating exhibitions on topics related to the region are the real draw.
-The museum is at its busiest on Sundays, though only outside: It hosts the Santa Monica farmers’ market every Sunday morning.
+Step out of the sun, and take in a bit of California history in a restored 1894 house.
+Though the house itself—which displays elements both of the Victorian and American Colonial periods—is worth a look, rotating exhibitions on topics related to the region are the real draw.
+The museum is at its busiest on Sundays, though only outside: It hosts the Santa Monica Farmers’ Market every Sunday morning.

 Advertising